 - You might become upside down on your new loan

 6. Talking with the leasing company

 - You can suspend the payment for a few months if you feel you can get back on your feet within a few months

 - You will likely have to pay a bit more afterward i.e. the Interest.

-We hope that we were able to solve your query and if you have any doubts you can comment down below and we will respond to your query with 12 hours.
+In this blog post, I explained How to Get out of a Car lease.
+I hope that we were able to solve your query if you have any doubts you can comment down below and we will respond to your query within 12 hours.